-- Positive: DNA change(s) that cause or contribute to your child's medical condition is present.
-Positive results may tell the genetic team more about: - Your child's diagnosis. - Some, or all, of the cause of your child's symptoms. - What to expect and possible treatments. - Negative: No DNA changes that cause disease are present.
-However, there could still be a genetic cause for your child's medical condition that was not found by this test. - Uncertain: Genetic changes are present that may or may not contribute to your child's medical condition.
+- Primary findings refer to the changes found in DNA related to your child's medical condition.
+There are 3 types of primary findings: - Positive: DNA change(s) that cause or contribute to your child's medical condition.
+Positive results may tell the genetic team more about: - Your child's diagnosis - Some or all of the causes of your child's symptoms - What to expect and possible treatments - Negative: No DNA changes that cause disease were found.
+However, there could still be a genetic cause for your child's medical condition that was not found by this test. - Uncertain: Genetic changes that may or may not contribute to your child's medical condition. - Secondary findings refer to changes found in your child's DNA that are NOT related to the current medical condition.
+You can choose if you want this information included in the GS report.
+These changes could be important to know as they could cause or contribute to other serious medical conditions now or in the future.